GaZaTu/x11-emoji-picker/README.md

 ### AppImage

-*Disclaimer: Running the AppImage directly is slow AF (about 1 sec on my machine instead of 0.1 sec).*
+*Disclaimer: Running the `.AppImage` directly can be slow AF (about 1 sec on my machine instead of 0.1 sec).*

 I recommend running it (in the keybind) using the following command instead:

-`NO_CLEANUP=true path/to/emoji-picker-*.AppImage --appimage-extract-and-run`
+`NO_CLEANUP=true path/to/x11-emoji-picker-*.AppImage --appimage-extract-and-run`

 *Note: This is much faster because it extracts itself to `/tmp` which makes subsequent runs have almost the same performance as if you ran the executable directly.*